 Joseph Grossberg and Joel Fletcher on the Oblivion stop-motion set.

-About 95% of the final animation was mine, but there were a couple shots that were too complex for one animator.
-In those shots two Night Scorps are fighting over the villain Redeye, which they have in their claws and tug on him until he rips in half.
-Fortunately Paul Jessel was available to help me out, as extra hands were needed to coordinate the back and forth pulling between the two Nightscorps.
-It took a lot of careful planning to rip apart the Redeye puppet frame-by frame, ultimately adding blood and guts at the end.
-Like a couple of kids, Paul and I had a lot of fun animating those shots together!
-Sadly, the shot where Redeye is pulled apart was cut short in the final film.
+Approximately 95% of the final animation was my work, but there were a couple of shots that were too complex for one animator to handle.
+In those shots, two Night Scorps are fighting over the villain Redeye, whom they have in their claws and are tugging on until he rips in half.
+Fortunately, animator Paul Jessel was available to assist me, as extra hands were needed to coordinate the back and forth pulling between the two Nightscorps.
+It took a lot of careful planning to rip apart the Redeye puppet frame by frame, and we added blood and guts at the end for effect.
+Paul and I had a lot of fun animating those shots together, like a couple of kids.
+However, the shot where Redeye is pulled apart was cut short in the final film.
 The blood and guts part was considered too gruesome and was edited out.
-Naturally I was disappointed as that was the most difficult shot to animate and was very effective.
+Naturally, I was disappointed as it was the most difficult shot to animate and was very effective.

 The alien Redeye torn in half by the Night Scorps.

-Being a science fiction western, clearly Oblivion was a very weird film.
-It currently has a cult following due to it's campy style, and well known actors such as Julie Newmar, George Takei, Isaac Hayes, and Meg Foster.
-I particularly liked Musetta Vander as Lash, Carel Struycken as Gaunt, and Andrew Divoff as Redeye.
-Even so, it is a "B" movie and the Night Scorps animation sequences are arguably the best thing about the film.
-For those interested in seeing it, Oblivion was recently re-released by Full Moon Entertainment.
+Yes, Oblivion is known for its strange and bizarre style as a science fiction western.
+It has gained a cult following due to its campy style and the presence of well-known actors such as Julie Newmar, George Takei, Isaac Hayes, and Meg Foster.
+Some standout performances in the film include Musetta Vander as Lash, Carel Struycken as Gaunt, and Andrew Divoff as Redeye.
+Despite being considered a "B" movie, the Night Scorps animation sequences are arguably the best part of the film.
+If you are interested in seeing it, Oblivion was recently rereleased by Full Moon Entertainment.

 Story © 2012 Joel Fletcher